JacqsLabz/Sims4-Yootz-Story/3.0-Anne/00-index.md

 ![](06-14-18_8-02-39%C2%A0AM.png)

-"Hi there little niece of nehew!"
+"Hi there little niece or nehew!"
 Emma said.

 ![](06-14-18_10-16-34%C2%A0AM.png)![](06-14-18_10-25-16%C2%A0AM.png)![](06-14-18_10-26-21%C2%A0AM.png)